leylabmpi/StrainVis/README.md

 To launch the server from the command-line and open the application in the browser, type the following command (from within the activated conda SynTracker_Vis environment):

-`panel serve syntracker_vis.py --port 5005 --websocket-max-message-size 524288000 --show &`
+`panel serve syntracker_vis.py --port 5005 --websocket-max-message-size 524288000 &`

 The appplication should be opened in the browser under the URL: http://localhost:5005/syntracker_vis.
 As long as the Bokeh server is running, SynTrackerVis application can be accessed using the above URL.
 Please note that several instances of SynTrackerVis can be opened simultaneously in different browser windows/tabs.
 It is also possible to launch more than several server processes simultaneously using different ports.

 **Stop the server**: In order to stop the Bokeh server, its running process should be killed.

+### Start more than one instance of the Bokeh server:

 ## Run SynTrackerVis on a remote server and open it in a local browser